Academics » Curriculum

 Year | Grades 11, 12; Credit: 1

-The A Cappella Choir is comprised of juniors and seniors chosen by audition.
-Members dedicate their efforts toward music of greater difficulty in preparation for concerts, chapel singing and choral presentations in area WELS/ELS congregations.
+Comprised of juniors and seniors chosen by audition, members dedicate their efforts toward music of greater difficulty in preparation for concerts, chapel singing and choral presentations in area WELS/ELS congregations.
 This culminates in the presentation of sacred and secular music that displays the finest talents of the high school singers.
 All choir members are eligible to participate in the WSMA solo and ensemble contest.

 Semester | Grades 9, 10, 11, 12; Credit: 1/2